idaholab/moose/framework/doc/content/syntax/AuxKernels/index.md

 auxiliary kernels.
 The boundary restriction of the aux kernel should be coincident with (a subset of) the lower-dimensional blocks that the lower-dimensional variable lives on.
-Using a boundary restricted auxiliary kernel as opposed to a lower-d block-restricted auxiliary kernel (which is not supported) allows pulling in coincident face evaluations of higher-dimensional variables and material properties as well as evaluations of coupled lower-dimensional variables.
+Using a boundary restricted auxiliary kernel as opposed to a lower-d block-restricted auxiliary kernel allows pulling in coincident face evaluations of higher-dimensional variables and material properties as well as evaluations of coupled lower-dimensional variables.